Burial Plot Cost Breakdown: How Much to To Expect to Pay & How to Reduce Costs

 Can I sell a burial plot?

-Yes, but you’ll need to work with the cemetery and possibly a broker to transfer ownership.
+You can sell a prepaid burial plot, but you’ll likely need to work with the cemetery to transfer ownership.